-Grief healing takes place when children interact peer-to-peer with others who have similar life experiences.
+Grief healing takes place when individuals interact peer-to-peer with others who have similar life experiences.

 Because transportation and schedules may make it difficult to attend our onsite grief support programs, Lory's Place comes to schools, organizations and businesses.